RBlake089/Random-Password-Gene/README.md

 # User Story

-User clicks "generate password button"to generate a random password.
+User clicks generate button to generate a random password.

 # Technologies Used
 - HTML